ljeng/cheat-sheet/dynamic_programming.md

 ### [dynamic_programming.**kadane**(*arr*, *func*)](/dynamic_programming.py)

-Solve a dynamic programming problem with input `arr` using a generalized form of Kadane's algorithm. `func` can either be a function in the form of `lambda i, x: [function]` or one of the following built-in algorithms:
+Solve a dynamic programming problem with input `arr` using a generalized form of Kadane's algorithm. `func` can be one of the following algorithms:

 * `kadane`: Kadane's algorithm
 * `house_robber`: algorithm to solve the [house robber](https://leetcode.com/problems/house-robber) problem

-`k` isn't needed if a built-in `func` is used, unless you want to override it.

 [Maximum Subarray](https://leetcode.com/problems/maximum-subarray)
 ```python